-The increase in contract receivables is due to sales in the first quarter with deferred payment provisions.
+The decrease in contract receivables is due to invoicing of contracts with deferred payment provisions.

 Other current assets consist of software and hardware awaiting installation (related to unrecognized revenue) and prepaid expenses, including commissions.

 The decrease in property and equipment, net, is primarily the result of the acquisition of replacement equipment and software necessary to support current customers, offset by normal depreciation and amortization.